Jerling1989/Node-Notes/README.md

 ---

-- The first thing the user can do it run the --help argument to get a list of the different commands that they can run to use the app and make it work.
+- The first thing the user can do is run the --help argument to get a list of the different commands that they can run to use the app and make it work.
 The commands are: add, list, read, and remove.
 ![USER COMMANDS](read_me/1-commands.png)

-- Two
+- The user can run the add command to add a new note to thier notes list.
+The command required the -t argument to add a title to the note, and a -b command to specify the body of the note.
+After filling out the information they will get a message that the note was added as well as the content of the new note displayed to the console.
 ![ADD NOTE](read_me/2-add.png)

 - Three